hiveeyes/arduino/README.rst

 ************

-This is the documentation for the `Hiveeyes Arduino repository`_ of the `Hiveeyes project`_, a beehive monitoring system.
-Enjoy reading!
+This is the documentation for the `Hiveeyes Arduino repository`_ of the `Hiveeyes project`_, conceiving an open source and open hardware beehive monitoring system.

 All Arduino Core based firmware source code is living here.
-We support different hardware, so there are different flavors of firmwares, reflected by the directory naming convention ``<purpose>-<transport>-<protocol>``.
+It supports different hardware, so there are different flavors of firmwares, reflected by the directory naming convention ``<purpose>-<transport>-<protocol>``.

-There are firmwares for ATmega328_, ESP8266_ and ESP32_ MCUs.
+There are firmwares for ATmega328_, ESP8266_, and ESP32_ MCUs.

 * ``purpose``   role name, either *node* or *gateway*
 * ``transport`` name of the physical transport mechanism, e.g. *rfm69*, *gprs* or *wifi*.